 Date Subject

-1/9 Introduction/Syllabus Overview
+1/14 Introduction/Syllabus Overview

 How did purebred industry get started and how is it different than the commercial industry?

 -History of the purebred industry

-1/11 How do I get in the Purebred Cattle Business?
+1/16 How do I get in the Purebred Cattle Business?

 -Overview of what's involved in raising purebred cattle

-1/16 Why are there so many breeds of cattle?
+1/21 Why are there so many breeds of cattle?

 -Cattle breeds of the US and the world

-1/18 Why are there so many breeds of cattle?
+1/23 Why are there so many breeds of cattle?

 -Cattle breeds of the US and the world

-1/23 Why are there so many breeds of cattle? -Cattle breeds of the US and the world
+1/28 Why are there so many breeds of cattle? -Cattle breeds of the US and the world

-1/25 Why are there so many breeds of cattle?
+1/30 Why are there so many breeds of cattle?

-1/23 -Cattle breeds of the US and the world
+1750 -Cattle breeds of the US and the world

-1/30 What does a breed association do for you?
+2/4 What does a breed association do for you?

-1730 -Overview of breed association
+2/4 -Overview of breed association

-2/1 Should I hold a bull sale or sell private treaty?
+2/6 Should I hold a bull sale or sell private treaty?

--Methods of marketing

-2/6 Do I hire a sale manager? -Sale management

-2/8 What data do I need to collect in the Purebred Business?

--overview of data collection
+2/11 -Methods of marketing What data do I need to collect in the Purebred Business? -overview of data collection

 2/13 What data do I collect at Yearling time?

 -Yearling weights and measures and contemporary group assignment

-2/15 Should I ultrasound my bulls/heifers? -Use of carcass ultrasound to enhance carcass traits
+2/18 Should I ultrasound my bulls/heifers? -Use of carcass ultrasound to enhance carcass traits

-2/20 What is RFI and should I be using it?

--Residual feed intake.
+2/20 What is RFI and should I be using it? -Residual feed intake.

-2/22 What should be my guarantee on bulls?
+2/25 What should be my guarantee on bulls?

-L1 LL -Marketing advantages.
+2/25 -Marketing advantages.

 2/27 How fast should I make my bulls gain?
 Should I sell Yearling, 18 month, or 24 month old bulls?

 -Options for growing bulls

-2/29 How do I put together a catalog? -sale catalog preparation 3/5 How do I put together a catalog? -sale catalog preparation 3/7 How do I put together a catalog? -sale catalog preparation 3/12 3/14 Spring Break 3/19 Where do EPDs come from? -Discussion of Expected Progeny Differences and Total Herd Reporting What does BIF stand for?
-Should I have a website?
-3/21 -Marketing your cattle in the modern world.
-3/26 Where should I advertise? -Marketing purebred livestock in print and the internet 2/20 What's all the fuss about Composite bulls?
-3/28 -formation of F1 bulls and composites 4/2 How much selection should I place on my females -Using balanced selection to make improvement?
-4/4 What is inbreeding and why do we call it linebreeding?
-4/4 -Introduction to selection and formation of breeds and crosses Should I use genomic testing?
+3/4 How do I put together a catalog?

+-sale catalog preparation

+3/6 How do I put together a catalog?

+-sale catalog preparation

+3/11 What are all these genetic defects?

+-discussion of cattle defects

+3/13 How do I take pictures of cattle?

+-photography

+3/18

+3/20 Spring Break

+Where do EPDs come from?

+3/25 -Discussion of Expected Progeny Differences and Total Herd Reporting

+0.20 What does BIF stand for?

+2/27 Should I have a website?

+3/27 -Marketing your cattle in the modern world.

+4/1 Where should I advertise?

+4/1 -Marketing purebred livestock in print and the internet

+4/3 What is inbreeding and why do we call it linebreeding?

+4/3 -Introduction to selection and formation of breeds and crosses

+Should I use genomic testing?
 How do I collect a sample?

-4/9 -discussion of the cost and benefits of genomic testing 4/11 How does OPU change the game? -discussion of assisted reproductive technologies 4/16 What additional customer service can you offer?
-1/10 -marketing assistance for bull customers 4/18 When is this ever going to end?
-7/10 -In class exam 3-5pm 4/20 Brahman Heifer Field Day. -help with sale
+4/8 -discussion of the cost and benefits of genomic testing

+4/10 How does OPU change the game?

+-discussion of assisted reproductive technologies

+4/15 What additional customer service can you offer?

+-marketing assistance for bull customers

+4/17 When is this ever going to end?

+-In class exam 3-5pm

+4/19 Brahman Heifer Field Day. -help with sale

+L
-Grades and Grade Points

-For information on current UF policies for assigning grade points, see https://catalog.ufl.edu/UGRD/academic-regulations/grades-grading-policies/.
+Grades and Grade Points For information on current UF policies for assigning grade points, see https://catalog.ufl.edu/UGRD/academic-regulations/grades-grading-policies/.